-Leaving Paramaribo early this morning, we transfer by bus along the coast of Suriname to Nieuw Nickerie to the border with Guyana.
-Crossing the newly constructed floating bridge across the Berbice River, we arrive at the oldest town New Amsterdam where we will have a short tour.
-En route to Georgetown, we will also visit the Mangrove Heritage Project.
-Turning towards the Atlantic Ocean, the scenery includes an old Dutch Koker used to drain the agricultural lands along the low lying coastline.
-The serene temples of the Hindu Ashram at Cove and John then come into view from across the lake.
-We are now in the heart of Guyana's first mangrove reserve, owned and managed by the community.
-Along this coastal strip, we will see four different mangrove species and a wide wetland area, teeming with birdlife and tropical fish.
-If we're lucky, we will see local fishermen beating the pond water to chase fish into their nets.
-In the middle of the wetland is a small island of lush, black mangroves where beekeepers produce the distinctive golden mangrove honey.
-Along the trail, local tour guides point out the array of medicinal plants found in nature's pharmacy right in their backyard and we will learn of the traditional remedies effectively used by Guyanese for generations.
-Continue to Georgetown, the capital and largest city in Guyana.
-Situated on the right bank of the Demerara River Estuary, it was chosen as a site for a fort to guard the early Dutch settlements of the Demerara River.
-The city of Georgetown was designed largely by the Dutch and is laid out in a rectangular pattern with wide tree lined avenues and irrigation canals that criss-cross the city.
+Leaving Paramaribo early this morning, we transfer by bus along the coast of Suriname to the border with Guyana.
+The Berbice River acts as a physical border here, and by crossing the river on the floating bridge we arrive into a new country, at New Amsterdam.
+We'll spend some time here taking a short tour of Guyana's oldest town, before continuing to Georgetown.

+The journey to Georgetown runs alongside the Atlantic Coast, and we'll take a stop right in the heart of Guyana's first mangrove reserve, owned and managed by the community.
+These mangrove lands play an absolutely essential part in flood prevention here on Guyana's coast, where farmers constantly battle against the encroaching seas.
+Walking along the trails of this coastal strip, we will see four different mangrove species and a wide wetland area, teeming with birdlife and tropical fish.
+We may see local fishermen beating the pond water to chase fish into their nets.
+In the middle of the wetland is a small island of lush, black mangroves where beekeepers produce a distinctive golden mangrove honey.

+Later in the afternoon we'll arrive into Guyana's capital, Georgetown.
+It was originally chosen as site to guard the early Dutch settlements of the Demerara River.
+As such, it was designed largely by the Dutch and is laid out in a rectangular pattern with wide tree lined avenues and irrigation canals that criss-cross the city.